Program Details.

 Remote Learning

-In order to successfully complete the AI program, students will be required to come to Linz in-person at least once in order to officially enroll in the degree program in person.
+In order to successfully complete the AI program, students will be required to come to Linz in person at least once in order to officially enroll in the degree program on site.
 Some courses will require on-site and in-person attendance, either in Linz, Bregenz, or Vienna.
 Students are required to be physically present to take examinations either in Linz, Bregenz, or in Vienna.
 Examinations may take place during the entire semester.
 The curriculum has been designed for students residing in close proximity to Linz, Bregenz, or Vienna.

 Many of the courses in the AI program are offered at the JKU's satellite campus in Vienna and Bregenz, as either as a livestream or as a video conference (please check schedule).